Еxpert Parag Khanna: "Megacities will shape the global economy"

 "Today, the Deputy Chief of Staff of the Presidential Executive Office of Russia, Maxim Oreshkin, spoke about how we are entering a new era.
 He shared interesting data related to developing countries, particularly the Global South, which is now gaining increasing weight in the global system compared to the traditional players that previously dominated the globalisation process," Parag Khanna noted.

 Scientific and technological breakthroughs are among the drivers of globalisation, the expert believes.
 It cannot be stopped or fully controlled, as history itself demonstrates.
 The emergence and development of the Great Silk Road, maritime travel and colonial expansion, the Industrial Revolution, the advent of space satellites, the internet, and other milestones all represent successive phases of globalisation.
-Today, more than eight billion people live on the planet, and, as the speaker noted, around 70% of them live in major cities in Asia.
+Today, more than eight billion people live on the planet, and, as the speaker noted, around 70% of them live in major cities.
 Rapid urbanisation is linked to the search for good jobs and the desire to improve quality of life.

 "We will see the formation of clusters of large cities.
 We may be talking about around 40 megacities that together will shape the global economy.
-We live in a world of 200 sovereign states.
+We live in a world of almost 200 sovereign states.
 But no empire can survive without strong urban anchors.
 Cairo and Istanbul have been inhabited for thousands of years.
 It is therefore no surprise that today we have reached a point where almost everyone lives in a city," said Dr Parag Khanna.

 Major cities interact with one another, forming trade and transport links.
 The key question now is which of them will determine the future and which factors will influence this process, Parag Khanna added.